-Killing any tree may be something that causes us to feel ashamed, no matter what the reason as trees are seen as something sacred and useful to the world.
-But unfortunately there may be reasons why it needs to be done.
+Killing trees may be something that causes us to feel ashamed, no matter what the reason as trees are seen as something sacred and useful to the world.
+But unfortunately, there may be reasons why it needs to be done.
 Pine trees are tree species that can get out of hand and can also be a nuisance when they are in the wrong spot.
-So if you are maybe looking for a way to remove the dying pine tree in your garden, or pine tree blocking your driveway, no matter what the reason there are safe and efficient ways to how to kill a pine tree.
+So if you are maybe looking for a way to remove the dying pine tree in your garden (rotting pine branches, brown needles, oozing saps), or pine tree blocking your driveway, no matter what the reason there are safe and efficient ways how to kill a pine tree.

 There are quite a number of ways to get rid of a pine tree that is in the way, none of which may need the help of a professional and cost you an arm or a leg.